Chagas disease

 - In most cases, symptoms are absent or mild and unspecific

-- Possible skin lesions or a purplish swelling of the lids of one eye
+- Possible skin lesions or a purplish swelling of the eyelids

 - Possible fever, headache, enlarged lymph glands, pallor, muscle pain, difficulty in breathing, swelling, and abdominal or chest pain